 Strategic Litigation Hubs

-Our Strategic Litigations Hubs bring together those working on strategic litigation efforts to collaborate, share knowledge, and upskill, ensuring stronger human rights protection across different digital rights thematic areas.
+Our Strategic Litigation Hubs bring together those working on strategic litigation efforts to collaborate, share knowledge, and upskill, ensuring stronger human rights protection across different digital rights thematic areas.

 Who is it for?

 We are open to litigators, community organisers, technical experts, researchers, and others who are involved in strategic litigation efforts related to a particular thematic area.
-The Hub will have up to 30 participants.
+Each Hub will have up to 30 participants.

 Geographical Scope